worldbank/rissk/README.md

 ![RISSK Logo](https://github.com/RowSquared/mlss/blob/main/rissk.png?raw=true)

+# What is RISSK?

-This package creates an **Unit Risk Score (URS)** from **[Survey Solutions](https://mysurvey.solutions/en/)** export files that provides an indication of how much individual interviews are at risk of including undesired interviewer behaviour such as data fabrication.
-The package extracts a range of features from the microdata and paradata and identifies anomalies.
-Individual scores are combined into the URS ranging from 0 to 100.
-The package is generic and can be easily applied to most CAPI or CATI surveys run in Survey Solutions without any modifications.
+RISSK creates an easy-to-interpret **Unit Risk Score (URS)** directly from your **[Survey Solutions](https://mysurvey.solutions/en/)** export files.
+The score indicates the how much individual interviews are at risk of including undesired interviewer behaviour such as data fabrication.
+RISSK is generic and can easily be integrated into the monitoring system of most CAPI or CATI surveys run in Survey Solutions.
+It works by extracting a range of generic features from the microdata and paradata exports, identifying anomalies and combining individual scores into the URS using Principal Component Analysis.

-# Getting Started
+# Getting started

-These instructions will guide you on how to install and run this package on your local machine.
+These instructions will guide you on how to install and run RISSK on your local machine.

 ## Prerequisites